kishanpatel789/kp_data_dev_site/content/posts/005_BigQueryFlavorOfSQL.md

 ## SELECT * EXCEPT
 Picture this: You have a table with hundreds of columns.
 You're doubtful even 10% of them are being used, but hey you're not the decision-maker for this OneBigTable design.
 Let's say you need *most* of the columns for your query but not others.
 Ready to write out the hundreds of columns one-by-one?
 There has to be an easier (i.e. less painful) way.

-BigQuery SQL offers [`SELECT * EXCEPT()`](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#select_except).
+GoogleSQL offers [`SELECT * EXCEPT()`](https://cloud.google.com/bigquery/docs/reference/standard-sql/query-syntax#select_except).
 You can quickly capture the same columns by calling out the few columns you do NOT want.
 The two options below generate the same result.
 But one of them preserves your sanity.

 ```sql
 -- option 1: list the columns you want